-What is Standing Order?
+What is a Standing Order?

 A standing order is an instruction from a bank account holder to their bank to pay a fixed amount to a specified recipient at regular intervals — weekly, monthly, quarterly, or annually.